 Since switching to performance shorts, no problem.
 I can wear royal blue shorts, red shorts, any shorts.
 I mean, that wasn’t something on my bucket list, but I have more options now.

 The way Neleus has done the drawstring is nice, too.
 The two strings allow you to get a snug fit so they stay hiked whether you’re doing box jumps or squats.
 Finally, Ten Thousand offers a tactical short that’s worth a look too.

-Quick note: If you’re enjoying this article on workout essentials for men, then you’ll probably find my other writing on all things men’s style, fitness and grooming useful.
+Quick note: If you’re enjoying this guide on gym essentials for men, then you’ll probably find my other writing on all things style, self-development & fitness useful.
 Each week, I share updates, style tips and other things not shared on the blog through my free email newsletter.